What is a protected structure?

 The assessment process should be impartial and objective.

-If the planning authority decides to consider a structure for inclusion in the RPS, it must:
+If a planning authority is considering including a structure on the RPS, it must:

 - Notify the owner and occupier that the structure is a ‘proposed protected structure’.
 (The structure will have the same protection as a structure already on the RPS while you are waiting the final decision of the planning authority.)